pywbem/pywbemtools/docs/pywbemclicommands.rst

   See :ref:`pywbemcli instance enumerate --help` for details.
-* **get** to get a single CIM instance defined by the :term:`INSTANCENAME` argument from the default namespace or the namespace defined with the subcommand displayed in the defined format.
+* **get** to get a single CIM instance defined by the :term:`INSTANCENAME` argument from the default namespace or the namespace defined with the command displayed in the defined format.
 The form of :term:`INSTANCENAME` is determined by the ``--interactive`` option.
 It can display the returned instance in the :term:`CIM model output formats` or the table formats` (see :ref:`Output formats`).
 Otherwise it returns the received exception.